adhorn/logtoes/README.md

 **Amazon Elasticsearch Service** makes it easy to deploy, operate, and scale Elasticsearch for log analytics, full text search, application monitoring, and more.
 Amazon Elasticsearch Service is a fully managed service that delivers Elasticsearch’s easy-to-use APIs and real-time capabilities along with the availability, scalability, and security required by production workloads.
 The service offers built-in integrations with Kibana, Logstash, and AWS services including Amazon Kinesis Firehose, AWS Lambda, and Amazon CloudWatch so that you can go from raw data to actionable insights quickly.

+**Prerequistes:**

+You will need Redis and Elasticsearch running.
+Replace the respective URLs of Redis and Elasticsearch in the default_settings.py file.

 **How to run the code:**

 Create a virtualenv and install the requirements.